gr4vy/gr4vy-go/api/docs/VaultForwardApi.md

 func main() {
     xVaultForwardPaymentMethods := "faaad066-30b4-4997-a438-242b0752d7e1,faaad066-30b4-4997-a438-242b0752d7e2" // string | A comma-separated list of Payment Method IDs that can be used to fill in the request template.
-At least 1 must be given, and a maximum of 100 are accepted. xVaultForwardUrl := "https://api.amadeus.com/booking" // string | The URL to forward card data to. xVaultForwardHttpMethod := "POST" // string | The HTTP method that is used when forwarding the request to the `x-vault-forward-url`. xVaultForwardHeaderHEADERNAME := "x-vault-forward-header-x-frame-options" // string | A header that is forwarded to the `x-vault-forward-url`.
+At least 1 must be given, and a maximum of 100 are accepted. xVaultForwardCheckoutSession := "faaad066-30b4-4997-a438-242b0752d7e2" // string | A Checkout Session IDs that can be used to fill in the request template.
+At most 1 can be provided. xVaultForwardUrl := "https://api.amadeus.com/booking" // string | The URL to forward card data to. xVaultForwardHttpMethod := "POST" // string | The HTTP method that is used when forwarding the request to the `x-vault-forward-url`. xVaultForwardAuthentications := "faaad066-30b4-4997-a438-242b0752d7e1,faaad066-30b4-4997-a438-242b0752d7e2" // string | A comma-separated list of IDs for the authentication methods that will be applied to a Vault Forward request. (optional) xVaultForwardHeaderHEADERNAME := "x-vault-forward-header-x-frame-options" // string | A header that is forwarded to the `x-vault-forward-url`.
 The header will be forwarded without the `x-vault-forward-header` part.
 For example, `x-vault-forward-header-x-frame-options: SAMEORIGIN` is forwarded as `x-frame-options: SAMEORIGIN`. (optional) xVaultForwardTimeout := int32(10) // int32 | The number of seconds to wait before timing out when forwarding the request. (optional) (default to 30) body := "{